beyondthesoftware/website/content/momentum-lab.md

 If you’re ready to turn knowledge into action and carve out time to win, join us.
 Ideal for beginner–intermediate Aspire users (advanced users often join for accountability + polish).
-You’ll be the point person for your company/branch—and your whole team will feel the ripple effect.
+You’ll be the point person for your company/branch, but your whole team will feel the ripple effect.

 **Time commitment:** Plan for 1–2 hours/week for calls + content.
-No shortcuts—just guided structure and accountability that deliver results.
+No shortcuts, just guided structure and accountability that deliver results.

 ---

 ## Upcoming Sprints

-We’re starting where it counts—time-sensitive, high-impact topics first.
+We’re starting where it counts: time-sensitive, high-impact topics first.

 - **November 2025:** [Renewal Season Reboot: Lock in Easy, Repeatable Revenue](/momentum-lab/november-renewals/)
 - **December 2025:** Operation Clean Slate — *Coming soon*